 Check in time is after 2:00 PM and check out time is 12:00 noon.
 The gates by the entrance kiosk, a third of a mile from the front of the campground, close at 9PM and open at 8AM.
 During the high season of April through October, there is a seven-day limit on camping at Back Ranch Meadows.
 The rest of the year, the limit is 15 days.
 Reservations are accepted throughout the year and can be made for specific sites.
 Reservations can be made through Reserve America by calling (800) 444-7275 or make a reservation online.

 The group campsite adjacent to Back Ranch Meadows Campground has a maximum of 40 people, minimum of 10.
 The cost is $175 per night.
 It includes several picnic tables, large free-standing food locker, fire ring, and 6′ barbecue grill.
-There are 2 Quick Shade canopies available (no cost) as well as a naturally shaded area within the campsite.
+The large picnic/barbecue area is unshaded, but there is a small naturally shaded area within the campsite.
 Within the site there is a drinking fountain and water spigot.
 There are two porta-jon restrooms immediately adjacent to the site, and coin showers (and regular restrooms) are available within walking distance in the regular campground.
 Reservations for dates starting January 1, 2015 may be made on Reserve America.